n8acl/aprsnotify/README.md

 Adding Grid Square to Status message was suggested by Alex, N7AGF.

-The Grid Square Function was developed by Walter Underwood, K6WRU and posted on ham.stackexchange.com.
-[Click Here](https://ham.stackexchange.com/questions/221/how-can-one-convert-from-lat-long-to-grid-square)
+The Grid Square Function was developed by Walter Underwood, K6WRU and posted on [ham.stackexchange.com](https://ham.stackexchange.com/questions/221/how-can-one-convert-from-lat-long-to-grid-square).

-The map image functionality for the Telegram Bot and suggestions to include or not include Weather data among other suggestions were contributed by Chanyeol Yoo, Ph.D., VK2FAED
+The map image functionality for the Telegram Bot and suggestions to include or not include Weather data among other suggestions were contributed by Chanyeol Yoo, Ph.D., VK2FAED (Though this had been deprecated in APRSNotify now, still wanted to give credit to include it originally.)

 APRS.FI API Limitations issues found and troubleshot by [Alex Bowman, KN4KNG](https://github.com/KN4KNG).

-Installation of the Verison 4 scripts troubleshot by Diego, EA3ICN.
+Installation of the APRSNotify1 Verison 4 scripts troubleshot by Diego, EA3ICN.

-Pushover Notification API mechanics from [Micheal Clemens, DL6MHC](https://qrz.is/)
+Pushover Notification API mechanics from [Micheal Clemens, DL6MHC](https://qrz.is/)(Though this had been deprecated in APRSNotify now, still wanted to give credit for the idea to include it originally.)

+The [Apprise library](https://github.com/caronc/apprise) and [Apprise-API](https://github.com/caronc/apprise-api) were created and maintained by Chris Caron.

 APRS and the APRS System and associated copyright were developed by Bob Bruninga, WB4APR (SK) [http://www.aprs.org](http://www.aprs.org).